About the project

 - Online competition period extend over a period of several days, allowing competitors in any part of the globe enough time to perform the necessary number of jumps to complete the competition.

 - For a small registration fee wingsuit pilots can now practice performance competition jumps while competing against their friends and other pilots across the world.
-As an additional incentive, a substantial fraction of registration fees will go towards cash prizes for the top-5 competitors in each class (Advanced/Intermediate) and the main prizes at the end of the season.
+As an additional incentive, a substantial fraction of registration fees will go towards cash prizes for the top competitors in each wingsuit class.
 The rest of the competition budget will be going towards maintenance expenses and further development of the project.

 - PPC competitions have become very rare because of the costs associated with hosting such events.
-In the US there will be only one more competition in 2018 (USPA Nationals, $375 registration fee).
-Global online competition is the only way for most pilots to stay current and involved in the sport throughout the season.
+Global online competitions are often the only way for pilots to stay current and involved in the sport throughout the season.

 1 i.e. adjusted for winds aloft, based on the most advanced publicly available global forecast models (e.g., GFS).